Abu al-A'war: Service with Mu'awiya

 Caliph Uthman (r.
 644–656), who belonged to the Umayyad clan, appointed Abu al-A'war as governor of Jund al-Urdunn (military district of Jordan) with its capital in Tiberias.
-During the First Muslim Civil War, which followed the assassination of Uthman, Abu al-A'war served as one of Mu'awiya's generals in the battles against Caliph Ali (r.
+During the First Fitna, which followed the assassination of Uthman, Abu al-A'war served as one of Mu'awiya's generals in the battles against Caliph Ali (r.
 656–661).
 He commanded a Sulaymi contingent at the Battle of Siffin in 657.
 Following the fighting at Siffin, Abu al-A'war was one Mu'awiya's representatives in the settlement negotiations with Ali, and he prepared the preliminary draft for the caliphal succession conference in Adhruh, a town in the Sharat highlands.
 In 658/59, Mu'awiya confirmed Abu al-A'war in his post in Jordan.

 Later, Abu al-A'war assisted Amr ibn al-As with asserting Mu'awiya's authority over Egypt.
 After Mu'awiya succeeded Ali in 661 and established the Umayyad Caliphate, he intended to replace Amr, his independent-minded governor in Egypt, with Abu al-A'war, but this plan never came to fruition.
 Instead, Abu al-A'war was kept as governor of Jordan.
 According to Michael the Syrian, in 669, Abu al-A'war oversaw the census of the fellāḥīn (peasantry) of Jund Filastin (military district of Palestine), and thereby introduced the system of taxation imposed on the Christian villages of Palestine.